 Assessing your child’s progress is an integral part of teaching and learning.
 It is used to identify the next steps in learning and to monitor the progress children are making.
 Assessment is about informed observation, monitoring of work and effective questioning which enables us to record what your child can do and what they need to do next.

 Children engage regularly in self-assessment at an age-appropriate level so that they can explain what they have done well and how they can improve their work even more.

-Assessment information is shared with parents and carers at each Learning Phase's consultation events and through three pupil attainment and progress reports sent to parents and carers throughout the year.
+Assessment information is shared with parents and carers at each consultation event and through and annual pupil attainment and progress report sent to parents and carers at the end of the academic year.